saras1122/Flam-Assignment-Set-2/README.md

   - Right diagonal check
 - If a position is safe, a queen (`'Q'`) is placed and the next row is attempted.
 - If a configuration is complete (`row == n`), it is added to the output list.
+- If no safe position is found in the current row, the algorithm backtracks by removing the previously placed queen and trying the next column.
+- Each valid board configuration is converted into a list of strings before adding to the final result to match the expected output format.

 ### 📈 Time Complexity